moq-wg/moq-transport/draft-ietf-moq-transport.md

-When a relay receives an incoming SUBSCRIBE for a given namespace that would cause it to send an upstream subscription, for each publisher that has announced that namespace, the relay MUST send a SUBSCRIBE to that publisher unless it already has an active subscription to that publisher for the Full Track Name in the incoming SUBSCRIBE.
+When a relay receives an incoming SUBSCRIBE for a given namespace that would cause it to send an upstream subscription, for each publisher that has announced that namespace, the relay SHOULD send a SUBSCRIBE to that publisher unless it already has an active subscription to that publisher for the Full Track Name in the incoming SUBSCRIBE.